jpgoldberg/jpg-website/content/post/python-quality/index.md

 that I don't care what tools someone used to develop their software as long as the code itself is understandable and understood by the developer.

-## Think about how things can go wrong

-Tests are essential,
+## Test {#sec-test}

+Testing is essential, but see more about this in the [next section](#sec-defensively).

+## Code defensively {#sec-defensively}

+Defensive coding is thinking about and preparing for ways that things can go wrong, and this has implications for, among other things, the kinds of tests you write.

-but too often people only test that their functions and methods work in the normal case.
+Too often people only test that their functions and methods work in the normal case.
 I am certainly guilty of this because during development I write a test just to see that I have the thing basically working and tell myself that I will flesh out the tests later.
-But, hypocrite that I am, whatI really like to see is unhappy path unit testing.
+But, hypocrite that I am,
+what I really like to see is unhappy path unit testing.
 Proper tests check what happens with edge cases and with unusual inputs.

 Suppose we have a function that expects a probability as an argument.
 What happens when it is passed a value that is not between 0 and 1?